 The great EAST WINDOW (20) represents the crucifixion and was supplied by Messrs Clayton and Bell of London.
 It was the gift of Eleanor Hirst in memory of Mary Beaumont, her only child, who died in childbirth within 12 months of her wedding day, aged 26 years.
 This was the only stained glass window in 1868 when the church was consecrated.
 The remaining windows were of cathedral tinted rolled plate with richly stained margins.

 The REREDOS (21) is of Caen stone crafted by Mr T Ruddock of London, showing episodes in the life of our Saviour.
-The first scene on the left is "The Annunciation of the Blessed Virgin Mary".
+The first scene on the left is "The Annunciation to the Blessed Virgin Mary".
 The Feast, observed on the 25th March (Lady Day) commemorates the announcement of the incarnation by the angel Gabriel to the Virgin and the conception of Christ in her womb (Luke 1.
 26-38).

 The next scene is "The Adoration of the Magi".
 The first Gentiles to believe in Christ came from the East to Bethlehem, guided by a star and bearing gifts of gold, frankincense and myrrh for the Holy Child (Matt.2.v.1-12).
 Although they are frequently referred to as the three kings, we know neither their number nor their rank.
 The New Testament simply calls them Magi (Wise Men).

 The Last Supper was the final meal of Christ with his disciples on the night before the Crucifixion.
 It was followed by the washing of the disciples' feet and the institution of the Eucharist or Holy Communion.
 The moment captured here is that in which Christ announces that one of his disciples will betray him (Matt.26.21).
 They all look in horror at one another or at Christ.
 Judas alone, with the money bag and his troubled soul looks at nobody.